JBoggsy/aipa/learning_notes.md

   progress, and message history for a specific task.
 * I've decided it's better for the agent to handle actually executing tool calls rather than the model, since the agent ought to be responsible for tools.
+* There are definitely big questions about how to handle different agents for different tasks.
+  Should agents be task-specialized?
+It certainly seems so, as that's the primary function of separating agents out.
+However, it might make more sense to have a single task-completeing agent with different tasks.
+Worth experimentnig with.

 ## Models
 * Obvious, but using multiple different *local* models takes up a ton of VRAM.
 This limits using a